Dashashwamedh Ghat: Ganga aarti

-Ganga Aarti (ritual of offering prayer to the Ganges river) is held daily at dusk.
+The Ganga Aarti (ritual of offering prayer to the Ganges river) is held daily at dusk.
 Several priests perform this ritual by carrying deepam and moving it up and down in a rhythmic tune of bhajans.
 Special aartis are held on Tuesdays and on religious festivals.

 The Ganga Aarti starts soon after sunset and lasts for about 45 minutes.
-In summer the Aarti begins at about 7pm due to late sunsets and in winter it starts at around 6pm.
+In the summer, the Aarti begins at about 7pm due to late sunsets and in winter it starts at around 6pm.
 Hundreds of people gather at the ghat every evening to watch the event.

 2010 terrorist bombing

 On 7 December 2010, a low-intensity blast rocked the southern end of the aarti at the Sitla Ghat.
 This killed 2 people and injured 37 including 6 foreign tourists, and the Indian Mujahideen claimed responsibility for it.